New Celebrations, a New Ride, and everything open to explore, LEGOLAND is the perfect destination for a family trip in 2023.

-The main things surrounded a one day LEGOLAND Florida trip are making sure you get everything you want done- like a bucket list of sorts.
-There are a lot of things to do, not just rides, but shows and character meets and fun building opportunities.
-We’d encourage you to check out this updated list of Florida Lego Hacks so that you can maximize your time at the parks!
+The main things surrounding a one day LEGOLAND Florida trip are making sure you get everything you want done- like a bucket list of sorts.
+There are a lot of things to do, not just rides, but shows and character meets and fun building opportunities (which is covered in the LEGOLAND Bucket List)

-1.When should you visit?
+1.When should you visit LEGOLAND?